magento/devdocs/src/guides/v2.4/extension-dev-guide/event-list.md

 {:.procedure}
 When to listen:

-* if one wants to do something after currency symbol is set in admin panel
+*  If one wants to do something after currency symbol is set in admin panel

 ### 39. admin_system_config_changed_section_currency_before_reinit